-This is Glasgow's first draft DHS and developing the document has provided an opportunity for GCC and partners to identify the current position of digital provision specifically to the 4 identified themes.
+This is Glasgow's first DHS and developing the document has provided an opportunity for GCC and partners to identify the current position of digital provision specifically to the four identified themes.
+The actions outlined in the DHS will be implemented between 2022 and 2028, which links with the development of Glasgow's forthcoming Housing Strategy.
 GCC has carried out a range of engagement activity with partners across the housing sector.
-The data provided by RSLs, private landlords, Glasgow City Health and Social Care Partnership, GCC Services and other partners has been valuable in shaping this draft strategy.
+The data collected through survey responses and meetings with key stakeholders such as RSLs, Glasgow City Health and Social Care Partnership (GCHSCP), GCC Services and other partners has been valuable in shaping this strategy.

 The strategy sets out ways that digital can be used to improve service delivery and the lives of residents living in the city.
 Digital services and technology can deliver improvements to services and increase efficiencies, however, a proportion of residents will still require access to traditional methods of communication such as face-to-face/telephone contact.
-There are also challenges and GCC has included these within this document.
+The aim of the strategy is not to encourage RSLs to replace traditional forms of communication and service delivery.
+There are challenges associated with delivering the strategy and GCC has included these within this document.

-There are a range of benefits associated with implementing digital services and technologies.
-Such benefits include improving access to housing related services, engaging with tenants and communities through various online platforms and gathering data, which can assist in informing business plans or activity.
+Implementing digital services and technologies can deliver a range of benefits for both RSLs and their tenants.
+Such RSL benefits include improving access to housing related services, engaging with tenants and communities through various online platforms and gathering data, which can assist in informing business plans or activity.
 Improving connectivity is a key theme and addressing barriers to access online services is critical.
 Feedback from stakeholders shows that there are opportunities for the housing sector to use technology to enhance services, homes and peoples' quality of life.

-The principles outlined in the draft strategy are linked to the outcomes outlined in national and local documents including Glasgow's Housing Strategy (2017-2022) and the Digital Glasgow Strategy.
-During the development of the draft DHS, GCC has recognised the relevant actions outlined in both documents to ensure a consistent approach is adopted going forward.
+The principles outlined in the strategy are linked to the outcomes outlined in national and local documents including Glasgow's Housing Strategy (2017 to 2022) and the Digital Glasgow Strategy.
+During the development of the DHS, GCC has recognised the relevant actions outlined in both documents to ensure a consistent approach is adopted going forward.

-2. Summary of Glasgow's Draft DHS
+2. Summary of Glasgow's Digital Housing Strategy